 Agreement Among Underwriters or AAU: The contract establishing the underwriting syndicate formed to market the bonds.
 The AAU will include or reference provisions covering the liability of each syndicate member, stated as a percentage, and if such percentage shall apply equally to any underwriting commitments, profits and losses.
-A description of order types, order priority, pricing of the bonds and requirements respecting a public offering.
-The AAU may contain a variety of other matters relating to trade practice and applicable rules of the Municipal Securities Rulemaking Board.
+Further, the AAU will incorporate a description of order types, order priority, pricing of the bonds and requirements respecting a public offering.
+The AAU may contain a variety of other matters relating to trade practices and applicable rules of the Municipal Securities Rulemaking Board.